The Rivals : Enfield Automotive 8000

-Electric Vehicle development has been a rather sporadic affair.
-At the dawn of motoring, it was on an absolute par with the internal combustion engine – so much so, that in 1898, Gaston de Chasseloup-Laubat broke the land speed record in his electric powered Jeantaud Duc at Achères, Yvelines, France, and became the first driver to break the 60mph barrier.
-But as petrol supplies and distribution improved, the internal combustion engine took the lead and never looked back – also helped by the arrival of the electric starter motor.
+Electric vehicle development has been a rather sporadic affair.
+At the dawn of motoring, it was on an absolute par with the internal combustion engine – so much so that, in 1898, Gaston de Chasseloup-Laubat broke the land speed record in his electric-powered Jeantaud Duc at Achères, Yvelines, France, and became the first driver to break the 60mph barrier.
+However, as petrol supplies and distribution improved, the internal combustion engine took the lead and never looked back – also helped by the arrival of the electric starter motor.
 But that didn’t stop a number of companies trying their hand at selling EV cars over the years.

 In the 1970s, the UK’s best crack at making it came from an unusual source.
-Enfield’s path into EV manufacture came via firearms and speed boats, and in 1969 the company’ first effort, the 465 was introduced to an underwhelmed public.
-The problem with battery powered cars in the automobile’s middle-age was simple – from an position of developmental parity in the early 1900s, petrol car development had accelerated away by such a degree that there was no reason at all to own an EV.
-The Enfield 465 was a great case in point – it had 4bhp and and a maximum speed of 28mph…
+Enfield’s path into EV manufacture came via firearms and speed boats and, in 1969, the company’ first effort, the 465, was introduced to an underwhelmed public.
+The problem with battery-powered cars in the automobile’s middle-age was simple – from a position of developmental parity in the early 1900s, petrol car development had accelerated away by such a degree that there was no reason at all to own an EV.
+The Enfield 465 was a great case in point – it had 4bhp and a maximum speed of 28mph…

 In short – petrol supplies dried up, and pump prices went through the roof.
-That triggered a damaging global downturn that killed demand for larger cars, and had customers clamouring for as economical chariot as they could.
-And all of a sudden, things looked good for Enfield.
+That triggered a damaging global downturn which killed demand for larger cars, and had customers clamouring for as economical chariot as they could – all of a sudden, things looked good for Enfield.

 When it went into production in 1973, the 8000 looked modern and smart.
-It was initially built at a rate of one a week on the Isle of Wight, and the city runabout lacked even the most basic equipment such as a heater (but you could specify leather seats), and was limited to a range of four (very ’70s) colours – orange, red, white and yellow.
+It was initially built at a rate of one a week on the Isle of Wight, but the city runabout lacked even the most basic equipment such as a heater (though you could specify leather seats), and was limited to a range of four (very 1970s) colours – orange, red, white and yellow.

-Soon, production of the 8000 was moved to the Greek island of Syros after Enfield Automotive was incorporated into Neorion (also owned by Giannis Goulandris) and to become Enfield-Neorion.
-But the dream didn’t last long at all – and the Enfield slipped into obscurity after three short years in production.
+Soon, production of the 8000 was moved to the Greek island of Syros after Enfield Automotive was incorporated into Neorion (also owned by Giannis Goulandris) and became Enfield-Neorion.
+The dream didn’t last long at all and the Enfield slipped into obscurity after three short years in production.

-Actually, the Enfield 8000′s legacy lived on for years, because it joined the ranks of battery powered cars of the ’70s that did their best to convince the general public that electric cars were slow and limited in range, looked like Noddy cars, and couldn’t have a future.
-When the second oil shock of 1979 hit the West, it wasn’t sustained enough to re-ignite the electric dreams, and the during the boom years of the ’80s and ’90s saw battery powered cars marginalised.
+Actually, the Enfield 8000’s legacy lived on for years, because it joined the ranks of battery-powered cars of the 1970s that did their best to convince the general public that electric cars were slow and limited in range, looked like Noddy cars and couldn’t have a future.
+When the second oil shock of 1979 hit the West, it wasn’t sustained enough to re-ignite the electric dreams and the boom years of the 1980s and ’90s saw battery-powered cars marginalised.

-It was only as environmental concerns were pushed up the political agenda going into the 21st century that battery car research has accelerated at a phenomenal rate.
-Shame the plucky Brit Enfield was rather too soon to benefit…
+It was only when environmental concerns were pushed up the political agenda going into the 21st century that battery car research accelerated at a phenomenal rate.
+It’s a shame the plucky Brit Enfield was rather too soon to benefit…

 - Motor: 72 volt DC series wound